jspaezp/sctree/vignettes/paper/paper.md

 *nonetheless a minority can also be classified as GZMB Low/FGFBP2 High.*

 !["Scatterplot showing the progressive gating that would be used to classify node 11 in the 3K PBMC dataset.
 Filtering in each pane is donde on the gene presented on the X-axis of the plot and cells kept during that filtering step are highlighted."](./paper_figures/gating_clus_6.png "Figure 3")
+**Figure 3.
+Scatterplot showing the progressive gating that would be used to classify node 11 in the 3K PBMC dataset.
+Filtering in each pane is donde on the gene presented on the X-axis of the plot and cells kept during that filtering step are highlighted.**

 Despite scTree being originally developed for single cell sequencing, we recognize it could also be used for other high content single-cell